ChrisCharo/DScapstone/slides.md

 # Welcome to Our Project
-Use your arrow keys or swipe to navigate
+Use your arrow keys to navigate

 ---